 What Is Permanent Total Disability?

 Permanent total disability (PTD) is part of the workers’ compensation system in the state of Illinois.
-It typically provides lifetime financial support for employees who have sustained a permanent work-related injury or illness and are unable to work.
-PTD is paid by your employer or their workers’ compensation insurance company will pay your PDT benefits.
+Typically, it provides lifetime financial support for employees who have sustained a permanent work-related injury or illness and are unable to work.
+Furthermore, your employer or their workers’ compensation insurance company will pay your PDT benefits.

 Permanent Total Disability Benefits Under Illinois Workers’ Compensation Law

 You are eligible for PTD in Illinois if:

 - You are completely unable to work, permanently

 - You’ve suffered the loss of use of both eyes, hands, arms, legs, feet (or any combination thereof).